 This article was first published on 15 November 2018 by The Interfaith Observer.

 Ruth Broyde Sharone is an interfaith leader, documentary filmmaker, journalist, and author, and has been honoured internationally for her contributions to cultural education, peace, and justice.
-She is co-chair emeritus of the Southern California Parliament of the World’s Religions (SCCPWR).
+She is co-chair emeritus of the Southern California Parliament of the World’s Religions (SCCPWR) and the creator of INTERFAITH: The Musical.